ProductCrawler/product_crawler/CONTRIBUTING.md

 To make a PR you will need two files, a text file and a png file.

 The text file you will need to submit is the one described in Step 3.
-Name the file product_name.txt, for example if you chose the Cheerios cereal the file would be cheerios.txt
+Name the file product_name.txt, for example if you chose the Honey Cheerios cereal the file would be honey_cheerios.txt

 The png file is a picture of the product's information.
 This can be either a clear picture of the product's label or a screenshot of the product information from an official product website.
-Name the second file product_name.png, so for the previews example it would have been cheerios.png
+Name the second file product_name.png, so for the previews example it would have been honey_cheerios.png

-Put the two files into a folder named product_name (example cheerios) and make your Pull Request.
+Put the two files into a folder named product_name (example Honey Cheerios) and make your Pull Request.

 You are ready to go.